RyanFullStack/csc-weather-app/README.md

 ### Detailed

 The Detailed section displays a collection of information of weather info displayed in a table.
-Also has a live Student Weather Hold Indicator.
+Also has a live Student Wind Indicator.

     The detailed section contains the only live link to view the loading area display.
 This is a desktop mode only, made specifically for jumpers to view prior to boarding the aircraft.